kubernetes/minikube/site/content/en/docs/start/_index.md

 kubectl create deployment hello-minikube --image=k8s.gcr.io/echoserver:1.4 kubectl expose deployment hello-minikube --type=NodePort --port=8080
 ```
+(On ARM64 architecture, use the image *k8s.gcr.io/echoserver-arm:1.8* instead)

 It may take a moment, but your deployment will soon show up when you run: